denydeny1234/Beraria_H_Web_App/Usertests.md

 ## Insights

-Stick to the third prototype, but also pay atention to:
-- keeping the cartoon characters, but not so many as in the first version of the prototype
-- pay attention to the scroll directions.
-Don't make users confused
-- stick to the third's prototype version colour palette, as it is the most suitable for an event app
-- make an automatic slider, rather than a manual one
-- keep the portrait posters, rather than the landscape one
+Upon conducting user testing, the third prototype emerged as a front-runner, capturing valuable insights and affirming its potential alignment with Beraria H's identity.
+However, there are some parts that I should stick to:

+#### Cartoon characters

+The cartoon characters, a distinctive feature from the initial prototype, resonated positively with users.
+However, adjustments are going to be made to strike a balance, ensuring a visually appealing representation without overwhelming the design.

+#### Scroll directions

+User feedback emphasized the importance of maintaining clear and intuitive scroll directions.
+Addressing this, I focused on refining the navigation experience, ensuring users could seamlessly explore the homepage without confusion.

+#### Colour palette

+The color palette from the third prototype stood out as the most fitting for an event app.
+It not only aligned with Beraria H's brand identity but also contributed to creating a vibrant and dynamic atmosphere conducive to event exploration.

+#### Automatic slider

+Responding to user preferences and to enhance user engagement, I opted for an automatic slider rather than a manual one.
+This decision was guided by the desire to streamline the user experience, allowing users to effortlessly discover a variety of events without manual interaction.

+#### Portrait posters

+The user testing phase highlighted a preference for portrait posters over landscape ones.
+In line with this insight, the third prototype maintained this orientation, ensuring a visually cohesive and preferred display of event content.

 ## Conclusion

-Continue on working on the third version of the prototype and implement the insights gathered after the user testings.
+Continue on working on the third version of the prototype and stick to the insights gathered after the user testings.